 Geolocation: The tool can provide information about the geographic location of the IP address, including the city, state/province, and country where the device is located.

-An IP address lookup tool can gather different types of information about an IP address, such as geolocation, domain name, blacklisting status, and WHOIS information, using various methods and databases.
+An IP address lookup can gather different types of information about an IP address, such as hostname/domain name, ISP and geolocation using various methods and databases.
 Here is a more detailed explanation of how an IP address lookup tool can obtain each of these pieces of information:

 Hostname: To determine the Hostname associated with an IP address, the IP address lookup tool performs a reverse DNS lookup.
 This involves querying a DNS server to obtain the Hostname associated with the IP address.
 The reverse DNS lookup can reveal the Hostname of the server or website associated with the IP address, which can provide useful information about the owner or organization behind the IP address.